Quantum Immunology

 Our research

-Aiming to address T cell receptor-ligand triggering at its most fundamental level (i.e. atomic or sub-atomic/quantum), we developed a methodology rooted on large-scale, high-throughput molecular dynamics and first principles’ (atomistic) computational analysis which we tested across the entire range of Class I pMHC-TCR complexes and determined that atomic coordination (i.e. a set of statistics emanating from protein atomic structure) is one-to-one correlated to the functional outcome of the IR.
-At the same time, our study elucidated at least one quantum motif differentiated agonist from antagonist peptide variants (based on our study of Tax/HTLV-1).
-This is the first instance of a direct relationship between IR functional outcome and pMHC-TCR primary structure, in the literature.
+Aiming to address T cell receptor-ligand triggering at its most fundamental level (i.e. atomic or sub-atomic/quantum), we developed BioRank, a hybrid framework combining large-scale, high-throughput molecular dynamics, first principles’ (atomistic) computational analysis and machine learning which we tested across the entire range of Class I pMHC-TCR complexes and determined high out-of-sample prediction accuracy.
+This R&D is based on our prior work, highlighting that atomic coordination (i.e. a set of statistics emanating from protein atomic structure) is correlated to the functional outcome of the IR.
+At the same time, our study elucidated at least one quantum motif differentiated agonist from antagonist peptide variants.